vesoft-inc/nebula-docs/docs-2.0/nebula-studio/troubleshooting/st-ug-connection-errors.md

 If the connection fails, check according to the following steps:

-- If Studio and Nebula Graph are on the same machine, check if the port is exposed.
+- If Studio and NebulaGraph are on the same machine, check if the port is exposed.

-- If Studio and Nebula Graph are not on the same machine, check the network configuration of the Nebula Graph server, such as firewall, gateway, and port.
+- If Studio and NebulaGraph are not on the same machine, check the network configuration of the NebulaGraph server, such as firewall, gateway, and port.

-If you cannot connect to the Nebula Graph service after troubleshooting with the above steps, please go to the [Nebula Graph forum](https://discuss.nebula-graph.io) for consultation.
+If you cannot connect to the NebulaGraph service after troubleshooting with the above steps, please go to the [NebulaGraph forum](https://discuss.nebula-graph.io) for consultation.